earkevin11/Azure-Firewall-Service/README.md

 - Can deploy the service across two or more availability zones
 - Can create network filtering rules

+# Use Case: Access the VM by RDP into the Azure Firewall Service on its public IP
+- Set up a vm and azure firewall service
+- Add a DNAT rule to allow RDP into vm

 # Azure Firewall Service must have its own subnet.
 - There must be enough IP address ranges for the subnets.
 - Name must be AzureFirewallSubnet